contrib/contrib/README.md

 a command-line utility for standardizing the contribution process between projects

-## Features
+## Compatibility
-- works with any programming language
+- any programming language
-- works on Windows/Mac/Linux
+- any version control software
-- works with any version control software
+- any task runner
-- works with any task runner
+- Windows/Mac/Linux

 ## Background